Golf: BMW PGA Championship

 The course at Wentworth tests the best golfers and with the weather set fair, there could be plenty of big names in contention come Sunday:-

-English Ryder Cup star Tyrrell Hatton could be player that goes under the radar this week and despite not winning an event for 2 years, he could go well in familiar conditions at Wentworth.
+English Ryder Cup star Tyrrell Hatton could be player that goes under the radar this week and he should go well in familiar conditions at Wentworth.

 1st Round Leader